QuratulAin20/QuratulAin20/README.md

 ✔ Transitioning from **Jupyter Notebooks** to **modular coding**
 ✔ Deploying **Streamlit, Gradio**, or **APIs** for real-world AI applications

----

-This version makes your profile more structured, professional, and engaging while keeping all your key skills and experience.
-Let me know if you'd like any further refinements! 🚀

 <!---
 QuratulAin20/QuratulAin20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.